uccser/cs-field-guide/text/en/chapters/computer-graphics.md

 {math-block end}

 You can put the matrix we just calculated into the following interactive to see if it does indeed scale by 2 and rotate 45 degrees.
+Also try making up your own combination of transforms to see if they give the result you expect.

 {interactive name="trippy-as-arrows" type="whole-page" text="Check a Single Matrix" parameters="config=matrix-single"}

-Now try making up your own combination of transforms to see if they give the result you expect.
-In this interactive you can drag the matrices to change their order.

-{button link="http://www.csfieldguide.org.nz/releases/1.9.9/_static/widgets/CG/CG-arrow/CG-arrow-multiply2matrix.html?info=Now%20try%20multiplying%20two%20other%20transform%20matrices%20that%20you%20make%20up%20yourself,%20and%20see%20if%20they%20produce%20the%20expected%20result.&zoom=-10.0%20&quiz=1.4%201.4%200%200%20-1.4%201.4%200%200%200%200%201%200%200%200%200%201%20&allPrize=5" text="Click for interactive: multiple matrices"}

 In computer graphics systems there can be many transformations combined, and this is done by multiplying them all together (two at a time) to produce one matrix that does all the transforms in one go.
 That transform might then be applied to millions of points, so the time taken to do the matrix multiplication at the start will pay off well.